dotnet/csharplang/proposals/covariant-returns-exploration.md

 >...
 >
 >An identity or implicit reference conversion exists from the return type of the override method to the return type of the overriden base method.

+In this exploration I will look into 2 designs which attempt to achieve this aim, as well as a further design which does not achieve this aim, but may still be a valid solution to the underlying problems this proposal attempts to solve.

 ### 2. Test Cases